Articles of Incorporation and Rules

 (Management Committee)

-Article 44: The Association may appoint the following members to reflect the wishes of its members on a daily basis.
+Article 44 This cooperative may appoint the following management committee members in order to reflect the opinions of its members on a daily basis:

-a) Store Committee b) Management Committee c) Co-op Committee
+a) Store Committee members b) Management Committee members c) Cooperative Committee members

 2. The Steering Committee members shall be appointed by the Chairman of the Board of Directors following a resolution by the Board of Directors